Several types of “employment” are discussed below:

 (3) The course must be in the student’s course of study (or related to the major).

 The process of registering for curricular practical training takes approximately twenty minutes and can be completed at ISS.
-Students should read the attached “Immigration: Curricular Practical Training” form and bring the required information with them to the ISS.
+Students should read the Curricular Practical Training information and bring the required information with them to the ISS.

 Curricular practical training does not affect time limits for practical training before or after graduation (as long as the time does not exceed one calendar year).
 International Students and Scholars must report time spent in curricular practical training to the Department of Homeland Security.

 Some international students use a portion of their optional practical training before graduation to engage in internships.
-Because this experience does not count toward a Lewis & Clark degree, students may receive a salary, if offered.
 The period of time spent in this experience is subtracted from the 12 months that a student may work after graduation.

-To qualify for optional practical training before graduation, an F-1 student must have been in lawful status for nine consecutive months.
+To qualify for optional practical training before graduation, a student must have completed one academic year in F-1 status.
 Students may engage in optional practical training before graduation during vacation periods or during the academic year.
-The training is limited to part-time (20 hours per week) while school is in session.
+The training is limited to part-time (20 hours or less per week) while school is in session.
 Students may work full-time (40 hours per week) during vacation periods.

 Obtaining permission to engage in optional practical training before graduation takes two to three months because students must obtain an Employment Authorization Document (EAD) from DHS.
 Initial steps can be completed at International Students and Scholars in approximately thirty minutes.
 For more information, go to: Applying for Optional Practical Training and bring the required information with them to the ISS.